-Where a tenant under an assured tenancy makes an application to the appropriate tribunal, the tribunal may determine whether a notice served on the tenant under section 13(2) or 13A(2) is valid."
+Where a tenant under an assured tenancy makes an application to the appropriate tribunal in the prescribed form, the tribunal may determine whether a notice served on the tenant under section 13(2) or 13A(2) is valid."

-7 Challenging amount or increase of rent
+8 Challenging amount or increase of rent

-- (1) Section 14 of the 1988 Act (determination of rent by tribunal) is amended in accordance with subsections (3) to (9). - (2) In the title, after "of" insert "open-market". - (3) Before subsection (1) insert- - "(A1) A tenant under an assured tenancy other than a relevant low-cost tenancy may make an application to the appropriate tribunal for the purpose of challenging the rent payable under the tenancy. - (A2) No application may be made under subsection (A1) if -
+- (1) Section 14 of the 1988 Act (determination of rent by tribunal) is amended in accordance with subsections (2) to (8). - (2) Before subsection (1) insert - "(A1) A tenant under an assured tenancy other than a relevant low-cost tenancy may make an application to the appropriate tribunal in the prescribed form for the purpose of challenging the rent payable under the tenancy. - (A2) No application may be made under subsection (A1) if - (a) the rent payable under the tenancy is pursuant to a previous determination under this section, or

-- (a) the rent payable under the tenancy is pursuant to a previous determination under this section, or - (b) more than six months have elapsed since the beginning of the tenancy. - (A3) A tenant under any assured tenancy may make an application to the appropriate tribunal for the purpose of challenging a new rent proposed in a notice under section 13(2) or 13A(2)." - (4) In subsection (1) - (a) for the words from the beginning to "that section," substitute "Where an application is made under subsection (A1) or (A3),"; - (b) for paragraphs (a) and (b) substitute - "(a) which has the same periods as those of the tenancy to which the application relates; - (b) which begins - - (i) in the case of an application under subsection (A1), on the date of the application; - (ii) in the case of an application under subsection (A3), at the beginning of the new period specified in the notice; and"; - (c) in paragraph (c) for "notice" substitute "application"; - (d) omit paragraph (d) and the "and" before it. - (5) In subsection (3) - (a) in the words before paragraph (a) - (i) omit the words from "in relation to" to "above,"; - (ii) for "notice", in the second place it occurs, substitute "application"; - (b) in paragraphs (a) and (b) for "service of the notice" substitute "the application". - (6) In subsection (3A) - (a) in the words before paragraph (a), for the words from "on" to "served," 30 substitute "of the application"; - (b) in paragraph (a), for "that notice was served" substitute "the application was made". - (7) Omit subsections (6) and (7). - (8) In subsection (8) omit "of a rent for a dwelling-house". - (9) Omit subsection (9).
+- more than six months have elapsed since the beginning of the tenancy.
+A tenant under any assured tenancy may make an application to the appropriate tribunal in the prescribed form for the purpose of challenging a new rent proposed in a notice under section 13(2) or 13A(2)."
+In subsection (1) - for the words from the beginning to "that section," substitute "Where an application is made under subsection (A1) or (A3),"; for paragraphs (a) and (b) substitute -10 "(a) which has the same periods as those of the tenancy to which the application relates; which begins in the case of an application under subsection (A1), on the date of the application; 15 in the case of an application under subsection (A3), at the beginning of the new period specified in the notice; and"; in paragraph (c) for "notice" substitute "application"; omit paragraph (d) and the "and" before it. (d) 20 (4) In subsection (3) - in the words before paragraph (a) - omit the words from "in relation to" to "above,"; for "notice", in the second place it occurs, substitute "application"; 25 (b) in paragraphs (a) and (b) for "service of the notice" substitute "the application".
+In subsection (3A) - in the words before paragraph (a), for the words from "on" to "served," substitute "of the application"; 30 in paragraph (a), for "that notice was served" substitute "the application was made".
+(6) Omit subsections (6) and (7).
+In subsection (8) omit "of a rent for a dwelling-house".

+- (8)Omit subsection (9).

-(10) After section 14 of the 1988 Act insert -
+After section 14 of the 1988 Act insert -